swaruplabUCI/ArchRtoSignac/README.md

   "/path/to/sample3/cellranger/output"
 )

-# # Optional: use when fragments_fromcellranger = "NO", please set the file extension for the fragments file
+# # Optional: when fragments_fromcellranger = "NO", please set the file extension for the fragments file
 # fragments_file_extension <- ".fragments.tsv.gz"

 # Call the ArchR2Signac function with the provided arguments